GuinsooLab/annastore/docs/gateway/nas.md

 # MinIO NAS Gateway [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)

+> NAS gateway is deprecated and will be removed in future, no more fresh deployments are supported.

 MinIO Gateway adds Amazon S3 compatibility to NAS storage.
 You may run multiple minio instances on the same shared NAS volume as a distributed object gateway.

+## Support

+Gateway implementations are frozen and are not accepting any new features.
+Please reports any bugs at <https://github.com/minio/minio/issues> .
+If you are an existing customer please login to <https://subnet.min.io> for production support.

 ## Run MinIO Gateway for NAS Storage